cdobrich/glacier-rsync-encrypted/README.md

 grsync|abs_file_path|size|mtime|user_desc
 ```

-Which is not posix compatible since there is no limit to the filename or full path.
-I can put a metadata in front of
-every archive but this means that the data can be recovered only with the same tool
+Which is not POSIX compatible since there is no limit to the filename or full path.
+I can put a metadata in front of every archive but this means that the data can be recovered only with the same tool.

 - If the absolute file path changes, grsync will treat it as a different file and re-upload
-- Currently, there is no way to recover the local database, but you can download the inventory with aws cli and download
-  individual files with the help of description.
-I maybe create a tool to re-create the local db with inventory
-  retrieval, but the first issue has to be addressed before.
+- Currently, there is no way to recover the local database, but you can download the inventory with `awscli` and download individual files with the help of description.
+I maybe create a tool to re-create the local db with inventory retrieval, but the first issue has to be addressed before.

 ### Workflow Usage

 Store your `encryption key` safely - if you lose it, you can't decrypt your backups!

-The `backup.db` file keeps track of what has been backed up - don't delete it!
+The `backup.db` (or whatever you name it) file keeps track of what has been backed up - don't delete it!

 #### First-time backup with compression and encryption (manual enter key)